jina-ai/finetuner/docs/2_step_by_step/2_2_experiment_and_run.md

 each with different configurations.
 For example:

-+ Experiment: Fine-tune transformer on QuoraQA dataset.
++ Experiment: Fine-tune a transformer on QuoraQA dataset.
   - Run1: Use bert-based model
   - Run2: Use setence-transformer model.
 + Experiment: Fine-tune ResNet on WILD dataset.